kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 ## Environments
 Kin has two environments available to developers.

-The **Test environment**, often referred as the Playground, is where developers can test their integration of Kin, create accounts freely and execute transactions.
+The **Test environment** is where developers can test their integration of Kin, create accounts freely and execute transactions.
 This environment might be reset at times.
+In the actual SDKs we refer to this as "testnet".

 The **Production environment** is the public blockchain where all public transactions happen.
 The environment is never reset.

 The two environments should be as similar as possible although we normally push updates to the Test environment first.
 In the Test environment we also have the friendbot available to developers.
+In the actual SDKs we refer to this as "mainnet".

 ## Next steps
 That covers the big picture of the Kin Blockchain architecture.
 From here we suggest you go to: